alexbui831/pokemon-api-fetching/README.md

 ## Figuring out how to properly use .map method to loop through an array of objects that had nested objects inside of the objects.
 In order to solve this I took out a piece of paper and wrote out the Array by reading the JSON data and thought of a simple solution.
 The JSON data looked like TYPES:[{"SLOT":1},"TYPE":{"NAME":"GRASS","URL":"URL"},{"SLOT":2},"TYPE":{"NAME":"POISON","URL":"URL"}]

 ## How to make a website that looks pleasing to the eye.
-I reserached techniques that web designers follow and tried to recast that informatin on this project.
+I reserached techniques that web designers follow and tried to display that on this project.
 I still have much to learn about actually designing a website that looks aestheticly pleasing.